2077DevWave/Range/Readme.md

 ## License

-This module is provided under the MIT License.
+This module is provided under the GPL-V3.0 License.
 Feel free to use, modify, and distribute it as needed.

 ## Contributions